tidyverse/stringr/revdep/cran.md

 ## revdepcheck results

-We checked 1659 reverse dependencies (1651 from CRAN + 8 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1675 reverse dependencies (1663 from CRAN + 12 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 15 new problems
+ * We saw 12 new problems
- * We failed to check 4 packages
+ * We failed to check 12 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* autostats
-  checking examples ...
-ERROR
-  checking re-building of vignette outputs ...
-WARNING

 * cmcR
   checking tests ...
 ERROR